sg893052/sonic-buildimage/manageability/mgmt-framework/Yang_Patch_HLD.md

 - Translib's Bulk API will be enhanced to process the Ordered edits. i.e. to preserve and process the edits in a order sent by a REST Client.
 - Translib's Bulk API will be enhanced to process the request atomically.
-- Translib's Bulk API currently processes the edits as per the requirement of GNMI spec, this behavior must be retained and must be used only for GNMI requests.
+- Translib's Bulk API currently processes the edits as per the requirement of GNMI spec, there should not be any impact on current behaviour GNMI's bulk request processing.

 ## 3.1.3 DB Access Layer changes